 Whites Hall, now boarded up to prevent vandalism

-In his will he bequeathed funds for a number of philanthropic causes, one of which was the Johns Hopkins Colored Children Orphan Asylum which offered educational and living facilities, and was praised by the Baltimore American as a place where "nothing was wanting that could benefit science and humanity"
+Little known is that in his will he also bequeathed funds for the Johns Hopkins Colored Children Orphan Asylum which offered educational and living facilities, and was praised by the Baltimore American as a place where "nothing was wanting that could benefit science and humanity"